-benefit gained from the reduced risk that would result.
-Monitoring and review Deleted: .-Review Deleted: Reporting The City will monitor and review risks on a periodic basis.
+considered until the cost of further risk reduction measures is grossly disproportionate to the benefit gained from the reduced risk that would result.

+Monitoring and review

+The City will monitor and review risks on a periodic basis.
 Treatment and action plans will also be monitored to ensure continual improvement of the City's performance.
-Monitoring and Deleted: continuous review will take place at all stages of the process.
-Recording and reporting Deleted: Results of the monitoring and review process will be recorded and reported as appropriate through external and The City will ensure all risk management activities are accurately recorded and traceable. internal avenues such as reports to Council and the Audit and Risk Committee.
-These results will also be used as an input to Results of the monitoring and review process will be recorded and reported as appropriate the review of the risk management framework and will identify the need for specific areas requiring review.¶ through external and internal avenues such as reports to Council and the Audit and Risk Committee.
-These results will also be used as an input to the review of the risk management Deleted: the Risk Management Process framework and will identify the need for specific areas requiring review.
-Responsibility/Accountability Risk management is everyone's business: All employees are accountable for managing risk within their area of responsibility.
-Senior management will be required to create an environment where managing risk is accepted as the personal responsibility of each member of the organisation, and integrated with planning and operational processes.
-Each team will be accountable for the implementation and maintenance of a consistent risk management framework within their areas of responsibility, in line with the City of Mandurab Deleted: City's Enterprise Risk Management Approved Operating Practice Deleted: -wide
+Monitoring and review will take place at all stages of the process.

+Recording and reporting

+The City will ensure all risk management activities are accurately recorded and traceable.
+Results of the monitoring and review process will be recorded and reported as appropriate through external and internal avenues such as reports to Council and the Audit and Risk Committee.
+These results will also be used as an input to the review of the risk management framework and will identify the need for specific areas requiring review.
-Originating Section: Relevant Legislation:

-Strategy and Business Performance Occupational Safety and Health Act 1984;

-Occupational Safety and Health Regulations 1996; and

-Health (Public Buildings) Regulations 1992.

-Reviewer: Delegated Authority:

-Executive Manager Strategy and Business Performance

-Approved: Reference:

-Minute AR.6/6/07, 26 June 2007 AS ISO 31000:2018 - Risk Management - 1

-Reviewed: Guidelines 1

-Minute G.15/9/09, 15 September 2009
+Responsibility/Accountability

+Risk management is everyone's business:

+All employees are accountable for managing risk within their area of responsibility.

+- Senior management will be required to create an environment where managing risk is accepted as the personal responsibility of each member of the organisation, and integrated with planning and operational processes. - Each team will be accountable for the implementation and maintenance of a consistent risk management framework within their areas of responsibility, in line with the City of Mandurab Enterprise Risk Management Approved Operating Practice

-City of Mandurah Risk Assessment Procedure
+City of Mandurah Risk Assessment Procedure,